-Creating our own cloud, look at the infrastructure
+Creating your own cloud, look at the infrastructure

 Without a server, you won’t do much.
-At the end of this post, you should have your infrastructure ready to rock
+At the end of this post, you will have a server ready to rock

 It might sounds obvious but to self host your own set of applications, you need a server.
 That’s probably the first choice you’ll have to make throughout your journey:

 You have 2 possibilities:

 - Host it at home: the only advantage is you have a direct access to your machine.
 A few things about this: